← Back to Blog

 1. The Morning Briefing Prompt

 Start every day by giving Claude your task list, your calendar events, and a few sentences about your current priorities.
 Ask it to organize your day, flag conflicts, and suggest what to tackle first.
 This single habit can cut your morning planning time in half.
+For a complete morning workflow system, see our guide on building a daily AI morning routine.

 Here are my tasks for today: [paste task list]